vsarsani/stat-lab/README.md

 # stat-lab
-I store some routinely performed statistical scripts and programs
+I store some routinely used statistical scripts and programs